 Four years ago we said goodbye to our cable/satellite service.
 And while we still order movies through Netflix, our everyday television has been replaced by lots of other things.
 Reading is at the top of that list and G's new year's resolution is to read 1,000 books.
 I'd say we better get started.

 We make our bi-monthly pilgrimages to the mobile library and those are two of my favorite days out of the month.
 I go out of my way to make sure nothing gets double-booked on my calendar, so that I can pick up my library friend on my way to Tomales and enjoy the 20 whole minutes before school is out to chat it up with our favorite librarian, make small talk with the other book-loving ladies and quietly (or not so quietly on this book bus!) peruse the newest titles and grab any books holds - all before Grady and the gang of eager readers from the elementary school bombard the mobile library.
 There is such a frenzy around Terry & her library on wheels.
+As I looked around my home today, I saw books in almost every room.

 The entryway held books from Grady's school book bag.